Marginal Interventional Effects: Introduction

-We then move beyond unconfoundedness and consider the identification of IE and MIE with instrumental variables.
+We then extend our analysis beyond unconfoundedness to discuss the identification of the IE and MIE using instrumental variables.
 Following \citet{PRTE2001,HeckmanVytlacil2005}, we consider a latent index model with at least one continuous instrument.
-In this framework, IE can be identified as a weighted mean of MTE if the conditional support of the baseline propensity score contains the conditional support of the propensity score under intervention, akin to the case of PRTE.
-However, as we will see, support conditions are not required for identifying MIE.
-In cases where the propensity score under intervention depends only on the baseline propensity score, IE and MIE coincide with Zhou and Xie's (2019, 2020) modified PRTE and MPRTE; yet, our identification formula for MIE suggests a simpler estimator than that proposed in those papers.
-Finally, we note that in the absence of unobserved selection, MTE reduces to CATE, and the identification formulas for IE and MIE reduce to those derived under unconfoundedness.
+In this framework, IE can be identified as a weighted average of the MTE, provided that the conditional support of the baseline propensity score contains the conditional support of the propensity score under the intervention, akin to the case of the PRTE.
+However, as we show, support conditions are not required for identifying the MIE.
+In cases where the propensity score under intervention depends solely on the baseline propensity score, the IE and MIE coincide with Zhou and Xie's (2019, 2020) modified PRTE and MPRTE; nonetheless, our identification formula for the MIE suggests a simpler estimator than those proposed in earlier work.
+Finally, in the absence of unobserved selection, the MTE reduces to the CATE, and the identification formulas for the IE and MIE reduce to those derived under unconfoundedness.

 The rest of the paper is organized as follows.
-In Section 2, we introduce the concepts of IE and MIE, outline a minimal set of assumptions for them to be well-defined, and explicate their relationships with PRTE and MPRTE.
-In Section 3, we discuss the identification and estimation of MIE under the assumption of unconfoundedness, highlight several special cases and their connections to existing causal estimands, and illustrate them by reanalyzing a dataset on the clinical effects of right heart catheterization.
-In Section 4, we discuss the identification and estimation of MIE with instrumental variables and illustrate this approach by revisiting a study on the economic returns to college.
+In Section 2, we introduce the concepts of IE and MIE, outline a minimal set of assumptions for their definition, and explicate their relationships with the PRTE and MPRTE.
+In Section 3, we discuss the identification and estimation of the MIE under unconfoundedness, highlight several special cases and their connections to existing causal estimands, and illustrate them by reanalyzing a dataset on the clinical effects of right heart catheterization.
+In Section 4, we consider identification and estimation of the MIE using instrumental variables, illustrating this approach with a study on the economic returns to college.
 Section 5 concludes the paper.